a-s-ahmed/igor_pro_vscode/README.md

+# Igor Pro Syntax Highlighting in Visual Studio Code

+Over 429 installs to date, with 5-star rating.

-Tested with Igor Pro 8, should work with all versions.
+Tested with Igor Pro 8 and all basic theme packs, should work with all versions.

 ## For best results on every theme pack:
-Follow these steps if you're not using Dark (Visual Studio), Dark+ (default dark) and you want the syntax highlighting to still match IgorPro's exactly.
-Light (Visual Studio), Light+ (defualt light) still work well without these steps but user-defined functions and igor functions will appear very similar.
+If you notice your results aren't perfect and you're using a relatively unknown theme pack consider following these steps.

 1. Hit Ctrl+Shift+P
 2. Search for "user settings" and click "Preferences: Open User Settings"